Post by Graveyardbride on Aug 31, 2014 2:38:38 GMT -5

 The mutilated corpse was soon identified as that of Mary Ann “Polly” Nichols, a 43-year-old prostitute.
 Once a semi-respectable married woman and mother of five children, she and her husband were separated and without any means of support, she had been moving from one workhouse or doss house to another in the notorious East End and earning her living on the street.

-Following the murder, The Star reported: “The brutality of the murder is beyond conception and beyond description.”
+After the slaying, The Star reported: “The brutality of the murder is beyond conception and beyond description.”
 The savagery of the crime both shocked and titillated Victorian London and within a few weeks, people wanted to know more about Mary Ann Nichols.